edresch/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Date"
 ```

 That looks better now.
-We can move to the next question.
+We can move on to the next question.

 ## What is mean total number of steps taken per day?